Flynn, Wetzell lead No. 7 San Diego State past Fresno State - WHIZ News

 FRESNO, Calif.
-(AP) — San Diego State won’t make any scoring highlight reels with games like their one against Fresno State, yet the Aztecs might make it deep into the NCAA Tournament.
+(AP) — San Diego State won’t make any scoring highlight reels with games like its one against Fresno State, yet the Aztecs might make it deep into the NCAA Tournament.

 San Diego State (18-0, 7-0 Mountain West Conference) remains one of two unbeaten teams in Division 1, along with Auburn.
 The Aztecs extended two nation-leading streaks: 18 consecutive victories, and nine straight road or neutral-site wins.